hbctraining/main/README.md

 [This intensive course](https://hbctraining.github.io/In-depth-NGS-Data-Analysis-Course/) runs for between **8 to 12 days** and is aimed at bench biologists interested in learning how to **independently** perform NGS data analyses using *best practices*.
 Topics include:

-  * High-Performance Computing (Orchestra)
+  * High-Performance Computing
-  * NGS data analysis (RNA-Seq, ChIP-Seq, Variant calling)
+  * Best practice workflows for NGS data analysis (RNA-seq, ChIP-seq, Variant calling)
-  * Statistical analysis using R
+  * R for statistical analysis and data visualization
   * Functional analysis with gene lists

 ## Contact us: